georgeliu95/TensorRT/plugin/multilevelProposeROI/README.md

 ## Description

-The `ProposalLayer` plugin generates the first-stage detection (ROI candidates) out of the scores, refinement info from RPN(Region Proposal Network) and pre-defined anchors.
+The `MultilevelProposeROI` plugin generates the first-stage detection (ROI candidates) from the scores, refinement information from RPN(Region Proposal Network) and pre-defined anchors.
 It is used in sampleMaskRCNN.

 ### Structure

 This plugin supports the NCHW format.
-It takes two input tenosrs: `object_score` and `object_delta`
+It takes two input tensors: `object_score` and `object_delta`

-`object_score` is the objectness score from RPN. `objetc_score`'s shape is `[N, anchors, 2, 1]` where `N` is the batch_size, `anchors` is the total number of anchors and `2` means 2 classes of objectness --- foreground and background .
+`object_score` is the objectness score from RPN. `object_score`'s shape is `[N, anchors, 2, 1]` where `N` is the batch_size, `anchors` is the total number of anchors and `2` means 2 classes of objectness --- foreground and background .

-`object_delta` is the refinement info from RPN of shape `[N, anchors, 4, 1]`. `4` means 4 elements of refinement information --- `[dy, dx, dh, dw]`
+`object_delta` is the refinement information from RPN of shape `[N, anchors, 4, 1]`. `4` means 4 elements of refinement information --- `[dy, dx, dh, dw]`

 This plugin generates one output tensor of shape `[N, keep_topk, 4]` where `keep_topk` is the maximum number of detections left after NMS and `4` means coordinates of ROI candidates `[y1, x1, y2, x2]`

-Instead of fed as input in Keras, the default anchors are generated in this plugin during `initialization`.
+Instead of fed as input in Keras, the default anchors used in this plugin are generated upon `initialization`.
-For resnet101 + 1024*1024 input shape, the number of anchors can be computed as
+For resnet50 + 832*1344 input shape, the number of anchors can be computed as
 ```
-Anchors in feature map P2: 256*256*3
+Anchors in feature map P2: 208*336*3
-Anchors in feature map P3: 128*128*3
+Anchors in feature map P3: 104*168*3
-Anchors in feature map P4: 64*64*3
+Anchors in feature map P4: 52*84*3
-Anchors in feature map P5: 32*32*3
+Anchors in feature map P5: 26*42*3
-Anchors in feature map P6(maxpooling): 16*16*3
+Anchors in feature map P6(maxpooling): 13*21*3

-total number of anchors: 87296*3 = 261888
 ```

 ## Parameters

-This plugin has the plugin creator class `ProposalLayerPluginCreator` and the plugin class `ProposalLayer`.
+This plugin has the plugin creator class `MultilevelProposeROIPluginCreator` and the plugin class `MultilevelProposeROI`.

-The following parameters were used to create `ProposalLayer` instance:
+The following parameters were used to create `MultilevelProposeROI` instance:

 | Type              | Parameter                        | Description
 |-------------------|----------------------------------|--------------------------------------------------------